Nottingham-CTU/Advanced-Reports/README.md

 * **Allow retrieval as image** \* determines whether the report can be retrieved as an image file, rather than as a REDCap page, which is useful for embedding a report in a data collection instrument
+  * Append *&as_image=1* to the report URL to retrieve as an image.
+  * Access rights are still enforced, so reports may not be visible if embedded in surveys.

 \* only available on some report types